Gurdon Bill Store

 The Gurdon Bill Store is located in Ledyard, Connecticut.
-In 1818, the land for the store was purchased by Gurdon Bill and his partner, Philip Gray.
-In 1819, Gray sold his interest in the store for $500.
+Gurdon Bill and his partner Philip Gray purchased the land for the store in 1818; Gray sold his interest to Bill for $500 in 1819.
 Bill operated the store until his death in 1856 and the store is believed to have made its final transaction in 1868.
 It has not been used since it was sold to the Congregational Society in 1875, retaining its historical integrity.
 The store is an 18 by 30 ft by 1 1/2-story gable-roofed clapboarded structure built upon fieldstone and stone blocks.
 It has some unusual architecture in the form of a pent-roof and three-part window shutters.
-Clouette describes the store as "the best preserved early 19th-century store known in Connecticut."
+Bruce Clouette, a consultant who prepared the Store's registration to the National Register for Historic Places on behalf of the Connecticut Historical Commission, describes the store as "the best preserved early 19th-century store known in Connecticut."
 The Gurdon Bill Store was added to the National Register of Historic Places on April 12, 1982.

-Design
+History

 The Gurdon Bill Store is named for Gurdon Bill, who was born in 1784.
-The land was originally purchased by Bill and his partner, Philip Gray, in 1818.
-Clouette notes that four years later, Bill was the sole owner of the property; a record from 1819 says Gray sold his interest in the store to Bill for $500.
+Bill and his partner Philip Gray bought the land in 1818.
+Clouette notes that four years later, Bill was the sole owner of the property; a record from 1819 says that Gray sold his interest in the store to Bill for $500.
 Bill continued to run the store until shortly before his death in 1856.
+The last date chalked on the wall of the store is 1868, which, at the time of its addition to the National Register of Historic Places in 1982, led local historians to conclude it finally closed for business in that year.
+The store was sold to the Congregational Society in 1875, an important factor in the preservation of its historical integrity.

-At age 21, Bill went to Plainfield Academy and later went on to work with various merchants before setting up the store in North Groton, later incorporated as Ledyard, Connecticut.
-Clouette notes a brief passage of the store out of the Bill family, soon reacquired, before it was sold to the Congregational Society in 1875.
-The Congregational Society has made limited use of the store, preserving its historical integrity.
-Local historians speculate that the store's final transaction was made in 1868; afterwards the store was boarded up and left essentially unused.
+Bill went to Plainfield Academy when he was 21.
+He worked with various merchants before setting up the store in North Groton, later incorporated as Ledyard, Connecticut.
+The store was eventually boarded up and left essentially unused after 1870.

+Design